To the best of

 disease) - formerly known as CRF.

-I do not favor the many recipes on the
+definitely do not recommend the many recipes

-internet that use large amounts of potatoes,
+on the internet that use potatoes,

 pumpkin, squash, rice, etc., for CKD

-feeding these species-inappropriate
+patients.
+Not only is the feeding of these species-inappropriate

-ingredients is not only unnecessary but can
+ingredients unnecessary, but they can

 be detrimental to the health of the patient.
 See